tudorcuc/PS-Assignment/README.md

 - **Registration and Deregistration**: Observers can dynamically register and deregister themselves with the subject based on their relevance to the current state of the system.

 - **Event Handling**: The subject efficiently manages the propagation of events to all registered observers, ensuring that each observer receives relevant notifications in a timely manner.

+## Tests

+My testing suite rigorously evaluates the functionality of the service and repositories within our music streaming platform.
+These tests ensure that the service methods correctly interact with the underlying data repositories, verifying that data is stored, retrieved, and modified as intended.
+By systematically testing these components, we validate the core functionality of our platform and identify any discrepancies or errors in the data management processes.
+Regular execution of these tests guarantees the reliability and accuracy of our platform's data handling capabilities.